TazkiyaTech/ServiceLocator/README.md

 let serviceLocator = ServiceLocator()

 try serviceLocator.addModule(ModuleA())
-try serviceLocator.addModule(ModuleB(serviceLocator))
+try serviceLocator.addModule(ModuleB())
 ```

 ### Retrieving services

 The only two places where services should be sought out from a `ServiceLocator` object (once it has been defined and all services have been added to it) are the application's view controllers and test classes.
 All other calls to the `ServiceLocator.getServiceOfType(type:)` method are considered an abuse.

-Assuming the presence of a `ServiceLocator` object named `serviceLocator` in a view controller or test class, a service is retrieved from the service locator as follows:
+Assume a view controller or test class has access to a `ServiceLocator` object named `serviceLocator`, then a service is retrieved from this `ServiceLocator` object as follows:

 ```
 @Inject(via: serviceLocator) var someService: SomeService